 You can do smoking in a gas grill just fine.
 As usual you have wood chips and wood chunks available, where chunks are the larger pieces.

-I prefer using wood chips, place them in an aluminum foil pan so they don’t fall through the grates.
+I prefer using wood chips, I place them in an aluminum foil pan so they don’t fall through the grates.
 Start with a handful, and see when you need to refill.
 The trick with wood chips is to have them smoulder, but not catch fire fully.
 If they do you will have to refill very often.
 Placing them in an aluminum pan will help with this, as there isn’t a direct ‘connection’ between the open flame and the wood chips.

 You can also use wood chunks, they are then placed directly on the grill grates.
 Take a look at the picture below.
 It’s a standard gas grill with three burners.
 The left one is turned on, the other two are off.
 This creates a 2 zone setup, and allows me to use the left-hand burner for smoking wood.
 The advantage is that it is easier to just throw a few wood chunks directly on the grates, and they last longer too so you don’t have to refill as often.

 The wood chunks typically catch fire after a while, this is ok, just leave them.
 They still create good smoke.
 Make sure you check on them once every 20-30 minutes to see if you need to add more.
 And keep a close eye on temperature.

 If you’re unsure of the difference between wood chunks and wood chips, or want to know more about what type of wood to use when smoking, read more here.
 Depending on the size of wood chunks you put on the grates they may affect temperature.
 Keep an eye on the thermometer to make sure the temp stays where you want it.
 Just as for wood chips you may want to remove the V-shaped drip cover over one burner to get them to ignite.

 Great post.
 I’ve been struggling with all the openings of my napoleon gas grill, as you mentioned in your post.
 What do/did you use to close of the huge gap in the back of the BBQ?